dynaconf/dynaconf/docs/index.md

 !!! warning
     On **Flask** and **Django** extensions the default behaviour is already the layered environments.
-    Also to switch the environment you use `#!bash export FLASK_ENV=production` or `#!bash export DJANGO_ENV=production` respectivelly.
+    Also to switch the environment you use `#!bash export FLASK_ENV=production` or `#!bash export DJANGO_ENV=production` respectively.

 !!! tip
-    It is also possible to switch environments programatically passing `env="development"` to `Dynaconf` class on instantiation.
+    It is also possible to switch environments programmatically passing `env="development"` to `Dynaconf` class on instantiation.